cpazaras/zendesk-webhook-signature-verification-php/README.md

 3) or from the webhook request headers themselves - header "X-Zendesk-Webhook-Id" contains the webhook ID (not sure if it can be trusted though)

-*** Please do keep in mind that all of this was valid at the time of implementation and thus I cannot guarantee it will also be valid in the future in case Zendesk decides to change their approach.
+*** Please do keep in mind that all of this was valid at the time of implementation and thus I cannot guarantee it will also be valid in the future or in case Zendesk decides to change their approach.
 I do intend to keep it up to date though.

 Hope this helps someone.